 After having some troubles playing VRC, I started to look at my hardware to see if there was some gains to be had there because while I’m not a great racer in real life, I’m also not terrible 😎 I wound up doing a lot of research regarding the relative speed and latency of various tx/rx brands and models.
 The most concrete measurement I could come up with is the PWM frequency sent from the receiver to the ESC & servo(s).
-PWM signals are often must faster than PPM signals that are used by buddy-box or direct servo control systems.
+PWM signals are often much faster than PPM signals that are used by buddy-box or direct servo control systems.
 This is important in regards to playing VRC.

 I gathered results measured by myself and others using the SkyRC Program Box.
 It is not a foolproof measurement of end-to-end latency – the delay from when you give a controller input and the ESC reacts to it.
 But it’s a clear metric, and part of the overall latency we can measure easily.